A Robust and Accurate Approach to Detect Process Drifts from Event Streams: Conclusion

 In this paper, we propose a new process drift detection method which can accurately locate the process drift points.
 If a valid drift can be identified, subsequent comparative analysis can be performed for process improvement.
 In addition, accurate process drift detection results can also be used as input for process drift characterization methods such as~\cite{Ostovar2017,Ostovar2020} to generate more accurate results.

-Different from previous work, our method does not rely on statistical tests to detect process drifts but applying statistical tests to differentiate between real process drift points and noises.
+Different from previous work, our method does not rely on statistical tests to detect process drifts but applying statistical tests to differentiate between real process drift points and noise.
 The advantages of our method are as follows: First, The detection accuracy is high among event logs with different noise levels, and the high precision indicates the method returns very few false positives.
 Second, There is no need to define a noise filtering threshold, which reduces the need for background knowledge about the data.
 Lastly, The detection speed is reasonably fast.

 It has to be noted that like other current window-based process drift detection algorithms, under different parameter settings, the detection results can still be different among different logs with different noise levels and with different process change types.
+In addition, process drifts which only contain branching frequency changes cannot be detected by the proposed method.

 Future work includes the following aspects: First, we aim to propose a way to determine the window size automatically for different logs.
 Second, we plan to extend the work to characterize different drift types and provide comprehensive results.
 Finally, we aim to improve our work to suit online settings.